Skip to content

 🤓 Why use IPv6? #

-Because IPv4 space is expensive and running out in the near future, many ISPs have stated using CGNAT (Carrier-Grade Network Address Translation), not giving customers their own public IP (unless they pay extra for a static IP).
+Because IPv4 space is expensive and running out in the near future, many ISPs have started using CGNAT (Carrier-Grade Network Address Translation), not giving customers their own public IP (unless they pay extra for a static IP).
 With IPv6 there is lots of IP space, so each customer can get a (massive) number of public IPs.

 Atomic does not do any CGNAT.